mike14747/rmlbb2/docs/schemaValidation.md

         properties: {
             _id: {
                 bsonType: 'int',
-                description: '_id must be a unique integer and is required' },
+                description: '_id must be a unique integer and is required',
+                minimum: 1
+            },
             username: {
                 bsonType: 'string',
+                description: 'username must be a string from 4 to 15 characters in length and is required',
                 minLength: 4,
-                maxLength: 15,
+                maxLength: 15
-                description: 'username must be a string from 4 to 15 characters in length and is required' },
+            },
             password: {
                 bsonType: 'string',
+                description: 'The hashed version of the password must be a string, 60 characters in length and is required',
                 minLength: 60,
-                maxLength: 60,
+                maxLength: 60
-                description: 'The hashed version of the password must be a string, 60 characters in length and is required' },
+            },
             email: {
                 bsonType: 'string',